MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Conrad Veidt in Lady Hamilton (1921).

 And so Conrad Veidt wound up playing Gwynplaine, the role intended for Lon Chaney.
 Veidt had already established himself as one of the world’s top “tragedians” when Laemmle contacted him and got him interested in taking the role.
-“I rarely have had such a satisfying experience.” in a letter written to a German journalist during production.
+In a letter written to a German journalist during production, Veidt said, “I rarely have had such a satisfying experience.”

 Veidt had returned to Berlin after playing a role with John Barrymore in The Beloved Rogue (1927).
 He worked with Leni on Waxworks (1924).
 Veidt was most known for his role in Robert Weine’s as Cesare the chilling somnambulist in The Cabinet of Dr. Caligari (1920) and with this performance, he helped pioneer the horror film industry.